Deployment and Release

 By keeping track of these performance metrics, you’ll be able to scale the velocity of the software release management process.
 Creating a dashboard can be time-consuming, so with a feature like our Project Timeline, you can automatically see how your team’s work focus and volume modify over time.

-By now, you know what deployment and software releases are.
+By now, you know what software deploy and vs release are.
 The primary difference between software release and deployment comes down to business objectives.

 Deployment doesn’t always imply that users have access to the functionality.
 Some businesses will roll out the software at the same time that production deployments are happening, but other companies might choose to wait in case new features need to be added.